lemitaye/MITx-14.310x-Data-Analysis-for-Social-Scientists-Home_works/Module-2/Module_2.md

     ## [1] 0.74

-C.What is the probability of getting at least 6 heads on 10 flips?
+C. What is the probability of getting at least 6 heads on 10 flips?

 **Answer:**